Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence

-Indicators of compromise are observable computer forensic artifacts that are specific to a threat and that can be used to detect an attack and locate the targeted machines.
+Indicators of compromise are observable computer forensic artifacts that are specific to a threat, and that can be used to detect an attack and locate the targeted machines.
 IoCs are usually extracted from OSINT platforms and reveal information about the exploitation and capabilities of adversaries.
-Network, host-based, and email IoCs are the three predominant types of IoCs that provide information for cyber forensic investigations and give an indication of the attack~\cite{ioc_types}.
+Network, host-based, and email IoCs are the three predominant types of IoCs that provide information for cyber forensic investigations and give an indication of the attack\footnote{https://resources.infosecinstitute.com/topics/threat-hunting/threat-hunting-iocs-and-artifacts/}.
 Network IoCs, such as URLs and domain names, can be related to Command and Controls or drop servers used in botnets or generally in the communication of malware.
 Additionally, IP addresses aid in identifying attacks emanating from a known corrupted server; however, IP indicators may last a limited time as attackers are used to frequently moving their servers to other locations.
 The host-based IoCs comprise hashes of the file, the mutex, the registry keys, and the Dynamic Link Libraries~(DLLs).
 On social media sites, file hashes like MD5 and SHA256 are commonly reported indicators used to recognize the malicious program uniquely, but recently imphash and SHA3-384 have been added.
 Nowadays, the distribution of malware is spread through email links as well as email attachments, so this forms another type of IoC.

-Furthermore, recent studies demonstrated how the detection of advanced persistent threats is made simpler by vulnerability indicators like CVE-ID~(Common Vulnerabilities and Exposures entry), a standard index form for known vulnerabilities~\cite{alves2020follow}.
+Furthermore, recent studies demonstrated how the detection of advanced persistent threats is made simpler by vulnerability indicators like CVE-ID, a standard index form for known vulnerabilities~\cite{alves2020follow}.
 A short overview of the vulnerability, along with the release date, can be discovered by the CVE-ID.
 Hence, gathering and extracting relevant IoCs from sources like articles, hacker forums, blogs, and social media posts, leads to deriving useful CTI that will allow organizations to prepare ahead for attack campaigns.